mengmeiye/mengmeiye.github.io/_pages/activities.md

 - Design Automation Conference (DAC)
     - TPC, 2023 & 2024.
     - External Reviewer, 2018 – 2020.
-- Organizer and Chair of TPC, [Workshop on Zero Trust Hardware Architectures (ZTHA)](https://zerotrustworkshop.github.io){:target="_blank"}, 2022 - 2024.
+- Co-Organizer and Co-Chair of TPC, [Workshop on Zero Trust Hardware Architectures (ZTHA)](https://zerotrustworkshop.github.io){:target="_blank"}, 2022 - 2024.
+- Workshop for Women in Hardware and Systems Security (WISE)
+    - General Co-Chair, 2024.
+    - Industry Liaison, 2022.
 - TPC, International Workshop on Containers and New Orchestration Paradigms for Isolated Environments in HPC co-located with International Conference for High Performance Computing, Networking, Storage, and Analysis (SC), 2024.
 - TPC, Workshop on Artificial Intelligence System with Confidential Computing (AISCC) co-located with Network and Distributed System Security (NDSS) Symposium, 2024.
 - Selection Committee, Workshop on the Future of Computing Architectures (FOCA), 2022.
 - TPC, New Frontiers in Adversarial Machine Learning (AdvML Frontiers @ ICML), 2022.
-- Industry Liaison, Workshop for Women in Hardware and Systems Security (WISE), 2022.
 - Shadow TPC, 42nd IEEE Symposium on Security and Privacy (S&P), 2021.
 - Facilitator and Presenter, Fast Start Workshop for Students, Cornell Animal Health Hackathon, 2022.
 - Facilitator, Hudson Valley Technical Festival, 2021.